Services for Faculty

 Electronic Reserves (E-Reserves)

 The library supports electronic course reserves, which students can download, email, save, and print.

 In order to put items on E-Reserve:

 You may request a librarian to come and teach specific resources to your class.
 The instruction session can take place in your classroom or another space of your choosing.
 Please visit the Instruction page for more information or contact Kristin Cole at (740) 826-8017.

 If you find a citation for a book or article that is not available through the Muskingum University Library or OhioLINK, you may request it using traditional Interlibrary Loan.

 Use our online forms to:

 Charges can be billed back to your department.
-If you have questions about Interlibrary Loan, please contact Nicole Robinson at (740) 826-8154.
+If you have questions about Interlibrary Loan, please contact Nicole Arnold at (740) 826-8154.